Clarity Precision Accuracy Brevity

 Clients submit the first 20 pages of their manuscript, plus a synopsis (roughly what one would initially submit to an agent or publisher if looking for a traditional publisher.)
 Essential Edits then performs a sample edit on these 20 pages.

 The sample edit allows Essential Edits to provide a more accurate estimate of costs and to draw up the contract specifying the work to be done.
 The appraisal also provides feedback on the submission package for those expecting to submit to agents or traditional publishers, or our assessment of the book's readiness and commercial potential, if self-publishing.

 A manuscript appraisal costs $150.
-This generally works out to a 75% discount on our regular hourly rate.
 The appraisal fee is set low because it is payable in advance and non-refundable.
 It represents your opportunity to access the benefits of structural/stylistic/copy editing from Essential Edits on a trial basis without making a significant investment.
 The sample edit allows the client to determine if the edit is (a) at the desired level, (b) of the desired quality, (c) and provides the desired type of feedback, before committing to the expense of a full edit.